awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

    ...
    ```

-   The version with `True` underneath is the default version deployed with new clusters\.
-In the previous output, *v1\.10\.1\-eksbuild\.1* is the latest available version\.
+   The version with `True` underneath in the previous output is the default version that's deployed with new clusters\.
+In the previous output, *v1\.10\.2\-eksbuild\.1* is the latest available version\.
+The versions returned for you may be different\.

 1. Update the add\-on to the latest version returned in the previous output\.
-Replace *my\-cluster* with your cluster name and *v1\.10\.1\-eksbuild\.1* with the version of the add\-on that you want to update to\.
+Replace *my\-cluster* with your cluster name and *v1\.10\.2\-eksbuild\.1* with the version of the add\-on that you want to update to\.

    ```
    aws eks update-addon \
        --cluster-name my-cluster \
        --addon-name vpc-cni \
-       --addon-version v1.10.1-eksbuild.1 \
+       --addon-version v1.10.2-eksbuild.1 \
        --resolve-conflicts OVERWRITE
    ```